scikit-hep/uproot-browser/src/uproot_browser/tui/README.md

 be plotted, you'll see a scrollable error traceback.
 If you think it should be plottable, feel free to open an issue.
 2D plots are not yet supported.

-## Themes
+## Tools

-You can press `t` to toggle light and dark mode.
+The panel on the left (which can be hidden/shown with `b` has tabs; the `Tree` tab is the default, but you can also select `Tools`, which has a theme selector, and an Info tab, which gives the versions of installed packages.

 ## Leaving

-You can press `q` to quit.
+You can press `q` or `esc` to quit.
 You can also press `d` to quit with a dump of the current plot and how to get the object being plotted in Python uproot code.

 ## Exiting the help.